DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 ---
 layout: post
-title: "The Bootstrap"
+title: "Notes on the Foundations of the Bootstrap"
 author: "Daniel Ames"
 categories: journal
 tags: [documentation,sample]
 image:
 ---

 The idea of the bootstrap is quite simple.
-However, as its name suggests, it is a device that at first glance seems to produce something from nothing, as if it were a statistical _perpetuum mobile_, an impression which can be perplexing to one who has only been exposed to the final product and not the reasoning through which it is derived.
-To dissolve the perplexities of the newly initiated, I will build up the bootstrap from its component parts, beginning with the empirical distribution of the sample.
+However, as its name suggests, it is a device that at first glance seems to produce something from nothing, as if it were a statistical _perpetuum mobile_, an impression which can be perplexing to someone like myself, who had only been exposed to the final product and not the reasoning through which it is derived.
+To dissolve my own perplexities concerning this matter, I compiled the following notes upon the foundations of the bootstrap.

 ## Empirical Distribution